 College of Nursing Laptop Requirement

 All undergraduate students in the TBSN program track are required to have individual in-class access to a wireless-enabled laptop.
-You'll find details on the laptop specifications on UW-Eau Claire's BSN Admission Requirements page.
+You'll find details on the laptop specifications on UW-Eau Claire's BSN Laptop Requirements page.

 University students, faculty, and staff have access to discounts on hardware and software for their personally owned computers and devices.
 Education discounts on computer hardware are available from both Dell and Apple.
 Use the following links to be connected to their UW-Eau Claire education stores.